DUSHANBE -- Tajik President Emomali Rahmon extended condolences Monday (July 30) in the wake of a deadly attack on foreign tourists.

 The dead and wounded were part of a seven-person bicycling tour group that also included French nationals.

-"[The suspects] had knives and firearms," Interior Minister Ramazon Rahimzoda said.
+"[The suspects] had knives and firearms," Interior Minister Ramazon Rakhimzoda said.

 "One tourist received a knife wound and is being given medical assistance.
-The victim's condition is stable," said Rahimzoda without mentioning nationality.
+The victim's condition is stable," said Rakhimzoda without mentioning nationality.

 Another was hospitalised, while the French citizen survived without injury and was being questioned by the police, he added.

 Two suspects in the case were killed after they "resisted arrest" and a further four have been detained, the minister said.
 The ministry later Monday said another suspect had been killed.

 "We are considering all possibilities," Rakhimzoda said of the criminal investigation, adding "we can't say if it is an act of terror".

 However, the minister said that "state institutions are being guarded...to provide safety for citizens and tourists".